Doug Somers: 1980s

-In Minneapolis in 1986 as part of Verne Gagne's American Wrestling Association (AWA) Somers teamed up with "Playboy" Buddy Rose and manager Sherri Martel.
+Doug Somers made his return to the American Wrestling Association on January 24, 1986, teaming with Spike Jones in an unsuccessful challenge of AWA World Tag Team Champions Scott Hall and Curt Hennig.
+Somers would face both members of The Midnight Rockers in singles matches that spring, as well as a young Leon White.
+On March 13, 1986 he teamed with up with "Playboy" Buddy Rose for the first time, losing to the Midnight Rockers on AWA television.
+This became a consistent partnership and the team was managed by Sherri Martel.
 The duo captured the AWA World Tag Team Championship by defeating Curt Hennig and Scott Hall via countout on May 17, 1986.
-They went on to feud with The Midnight Rockers (Shawn Michaels and Marty Jannetty) over the belts for the remainder of 1986, culminating with Michaels and Jannetty winning the title on January 17, 1987.
+They went on to feud with The Midnight Rockers over the belts for the remainder of 1986, culminating with Michaels and Jannetty winning the title on January 17, 1987.
 Somers would continue to wrestle for the AWA as both a singles wrestler and tag team wrestler (with both Buddy Wolfe and Kevin Kelly) throughout 1987.
-He would also be a last minute replacement for Boris Zukhov (who jumped to the World Wrestling Federation) as Soldat Ustinov's tag team partner in a title defense against Jerry Lawler and Bill Dundee.